 This is a large shark, growing up to more than four metres in length and having stripes on its sides which give it its name.
 Like the Bull Shark, the Tiger Shark is blamed for many incidences involving humans.
 Also, like the Bull Shark, it’s very rare for one to be seen in Thai waters, and even rarer for them to interact with people.
 The reason that this species is considered a potential danger is its size, its appetite, and its apparent lack of intelligence.
 There are many stories of items found inside the stomach of Tiger Sharks that are not its food.
 In 2021, at least one Tiger Shark was positively identified (with photos and video) at The Similan Islands.

 Sharks and Humans

-It’s important to understand that humans are much more of a threat to sharks than they are to us.
-Plus, most of the time, a shark is in the water and knows that swimmers or divers are nearby, but it does nothing more than swim away unnoticed.
+It’s important to understand that humans are much more of a threat to sharks than sharks are to us.
+Plus, most of the time a shark is in the water and knows that humans are nearby, but it does nothing more than swim away unnoticed.
 We are not of interest to sharks, and not only do they have more and better senses than we do, they can also swim faster than us, and to any depth that they choose.
 Therefore, they are there but they tend to stay away.
 Many other animals (mostly mammals & reptiles on land) hurt or kill people but incidences are so common that they’re not reported.
 But a few times a year - worldwide - a shark may misidentify someone in its environment and make the mistake of biting, normally just to check.
 When that happens, it’s big news.
 And for scuba divers in Thailand, it’s unheard of for a shark to bite a diver.
 The several species that are found in Thailand are all welcomed by divers, especially the majestic Whale Shark, but also the smaller species.
 To get the best chance to dive with sharks in Thailand, join one of our Similan liveaboard diving cruises.
 Trip lengths are from overnight to a week or longer.